danielchristiancazares/freespace2/docs/VULKAN_TEXTURE_BINDING.md

                                                    [GPU resources destroyed]
 ```

+Uploads are flushed at frame start (UploadCtx).
+Draw paths only queue requests and return fallback descriptors until the
+next upload-phase flush.

 ### LRU Eviction Strategy

 When bindless slots are exhausted, the manager evicts the least recently used texture to make room for new allocations: